ryuichiueda/slides_marp/advanced_vision/lesson4e.md

 ### Theoretical Backing

 - The diffusion process used above: Applying the same Gaussian distribution $T$ times
     - If the noise is small, repeating the same noise removal process $T$ times can restore it (rewind time)
         - Based on knowledge of non-equilibrium thermodynamics
 - DDPM
-- <span style="color:red">Training an ANN to perform "noise removal"</span>
+    - <span style="color:red">Training an ANN to perform "noise removal (denoising)"</span>
 $\rightarrow$ Passing noise through this ANN $T$ times generates an image (High-quality, such as used in stable diffusion)
     - Training the noise removal process using collected images

 ---